 - Be at the ticket counter 20-30 min to get their tickets.

 - We reached here quite early at 4 pm.

 - Towards the end of the safari, it started getting dark and I believe, by fluke, he drove to the spot where all other vehicles were already there.
 There was a tiger sitting on the grass very close to the vehicle in open.
-Actually, he didn’t even spot the tiger which so close and just drove by.
+Actually, he didn’t even spot the tiger which was so close and just drove by.
 Other drivers had to actually point the tiger to us which was only 100 meters from the jeep.
-But we could not see the tiger because our great driver stopped right in front of the tree blocking our view and wasn’t ready to move forward or backwards in spite of repeated request.
+But we could not see the tiger because our great driver stopped right in front of the tree blocking our view and wasn’t ready to move forward or backwards in spite of repeated requests.

 - Once it got completely dark, he then finally agreed to move the vehicle but now being dark the tiger was not visible.
 It was our sheer back luck with this driver whereas I’m sure others got an awesome view of the tiger as he was sitting on the grass easily visible.
 Having paid Rs.
 4500 for this jeep safari we left disappointed and in a bit of anger.